Rays-Mets Betting Preview, Prediction, How to Watch

-The Tampa Bay Rays (31-11) travel to Queens to take on the New York Mets (20-22) in an interleague matchup.
-This game will continue our MLB odds series with a Rays-Mets prediction and pick.
-We will also let you know how to watch the game.
+The Tampa Bay Rays (32-11) are in the Empire state to take on the New York Mets (20-23) in game two of a three game series Wednesday night.
+This game will continue our MLB odds series with a Rays-Mets prediction and pick while we let you know how to watch, as well.

-The Rays continue to have the best record in baseball, but have hit a ‘rough patch’ in their season.
-They are .500 in their last 10 games and are coming off a series split against the New York Yankees and a series loss against the Baltimore Orioles.
-Tampa Bay should not be discouraged, though.
-They still lead the MLB in batting average, OPS, home runs, hits and runs.
-Five players on the Rays are hitting above .300 while two of those players have 10 home runs.
-On the mound, the Rays have the second lowest ERA and third lowest WHIP.
+Harold Ramirez was 3-5 in game one for the Rays.
+Brandon Lowe and Isaac Paredes had two hits each.
+Both of Paredes’ hits went over the fence, and he had five RBI on the night.
+Jose Siri hit a homerun of his own, as well.
+The Rays were able to score six runs off Justin Verlander in the win.
+On the mound, Jalen Beeks was solid as an opener in the game.
+He threw two scoreless and allowed just one hit.
+Yonny Chirinos picked up the win as he went 4 2/3 innings and allowed three runs on three hits.

-The Mets are having a disappointing season.
-They have lost six of their last 10 games and have not won a series in May.
-They dropped a series to the Colorado Rockies, Detroit Tigers and Cincinnati Reds.
-Those are three teams the Mets are supposed to be better than.
-Brandon Nimmo leads New York with a .316 batting average while Pete Alonso has launched 13 home runs.
-Alonso and Francisco Lindor have 31 RBI each.
+Jeff McNeil had a multi-hit game for the Mets in game one.
+Pete Alonso hit his 14th homerun of the season while Brett Baty and Eduardo Escobar each homered in the loss.
+Alonso and Escobar combined for four RBI in the game.
+As mentioned, Verlander struggled, but the bullpen kept the Mets in the game.
+They threw four innings and allowed two hits and two runs with three strikeouts.

-The starting pitchers in this game will be Jalen Beeks and Justin Verlander.
+The starting pitchers for Wednesday’s game will be Josh Fleming and Kodai Senga.

 Here are the Rays-Mets MLB odds, courtesy of FanDuel.